Safe Testing

 \section{Abstract}

-We present a new theory of hypothesis testing.
-The main concept is the $\S$-value, a notion of evidence which, unlike $\p$-values, allows for effortlessly combining evidence from several tests, even in the common scenario where the decision to perform a new test depends on the previous test outcome: {\em safe\/} tests based on $\S$-values generally preserve Type-I error guarantees under such `optional continuation'. $\S$-values exist for completely general testing problems with composite null and alternatives.
-Their prime interpretation is in terms of gambling or investing, each $\S$-value corresponding to a particular investment.
-Surprisingly, optimal ``GROW'' $\S$-values, which lead to fastest capital growth, are fully characterized by the {\em joint information projection\/} (JIPr) between the set of all Bayes marginal distributions on $\cH_0$ and $\cH_1$.
-Thus, optimal $\S$-values also have an interpretation as Bayes factors, with priors given by the JIPr.
-We illustrate the theory using two classical testing scenarios: the one-sample $t$-test and the $2 \times 2$-contingency table.
-In the $t$-test setting, GROW $\S$-values correspond to adopting the right Haar prior on the variance, like in Jeffreys' Bayesian $t$-test.
-However, unlike Jeffreys', the {\em default\/} safe $t$-test puts a discrete 2-point prior on the effect size, leading to better behaviour in terms of statistical power.
-Sharing Fisherian, Neymanian and Jeffreys-Bayesian interpretations, $\S$-values and safe tests may provide a methodology acceptable to adherents of all three schools.
+We develop the theory of hypothesis testing based on the $\S$-value, a notion of evidence that, unlike the $\p$-value, allows for effortlessly combining results from several studies in the common scenario where the decision to perform a new study may depend on previous outcomes.
+Tests based on $\S$-values are safe, i.e.\ they preserve Type-I error guarantees, under such {\em optional continuation}.
+We define growth-rate optimality (GRO) as an analogue of power in an optional continuation context, and we show how to construct GRO $\S$-variables for general testing problems with composite null and alternative, emphasizing models with nuisance parameters.
+GRO $\S$-values take the form of Bayes factors with special priors.
+We illustrate the theory using several classic examples including a one-sample safe $t$-test and the $2 \times 2$ contingency table.
+Sharing Fisherian, Neymanian and Jeffreys-Bayesian interpretations, $\S$-values may provide a methodology acceptable to adherents of all three schools.